Activation-Guided Local Editing for Jailbreaking Attacks: Experiments

 \subsection{Analysis of Prompt Categories.}

 We analyze the performance of AGILE across the six categories of malicious behaviors defined in HarmBench.
 The results are shown in Appendix Table \ref{append_tab:category}.
 Queries of \textit{cybercrime/intrusion} yield the highest ASRs across all models, achieving 97.5\% in Llama-3-8B-Instruct and 100\% in the other five models.
 Attacks of \textit{misinformation/disinformation} and \textit{harassment/bullying} are the most ineffective.
 Except for Qwen-2.5-7B-Instruct, attacks of these categories only gain an ASR below 45\%.

-We assume this phenomenon is relevant to the manner of questioning.
+This disparity is not random but correlates strongly with the specificity of the malicious intent.
+As detailed in our analysis in Appendix \ref{append:exp_category}, queries in categories like \textit{Harassment} are often vague (e.g., ``insult someone'').
+However, specific queries (e.g., ``write code for a hacker'') show obvious advantages in ASR and Harmfulness Score over vague queries.
 Further discussion and bad case analysis can be found in Appendix \ref{append:exp_category}.